 In order to get a good idea of what was new in the rest of the world, the Japanese undertook the Iwakura Mission, on which politicians toured European and the US cities with a ship to learn how things were done there.
-This led to very smooth and quick industrialization of Japan in the years after.
-It was not only industry that was modernized and Westernized, but also fashion, architecture, the political and judicial systems, and even food was changed.
+This led to a very smooth and quick industrialization of Japan in the years after.
+It was not only the industry that was modernized and Westernized, but also fashion, architecture, the political and judicial systems, and even food was touched by the revolution.
 The military was also modernized, and in Western fashion, Japan also started building a larger empire.
-They quickly annexed several new territories, and this has only finished with the end of WW2.
+They quickly annexed several new territories, which finished with the end of WW2.

 The Meiji period ended with the death of Emperor Meiji in 1912 and was followed by the Taisho period.